OpenMDAO/OpenMDAO-Framework/docs/surrogate/neural_net.rst

 This tutorial is a demonstration of how to construct a MetaModel using a neural network surrogate model to model a simple function.
-Generally, MetaModel capabilities are used to contruct a low cost surrogate model for use, as opposed to an expensive function.
+Generally, MetaModel capabilities are used to contruct a low cost surrogate model whcih can be used as opposed to an expensive function.
 A more detailed description of this class can be found under :ref:`MetaModel`.

+For this example, a component was written for the sine function.
 This component has only one input and output, which will be mimicked by the MetaModel.
 Had there been additional variables, access to those would also be available through the MetaModel.

-For this example, a component  was written for the sine function, whose behavior is being modeled in this case.

-.. testcode:: NN_MetaModel_start
+.. testcode:: NN_MetaModel_parts

     from openmdao.main.api import Assembly, Component, SequentialWorkflow
     from math import sin